lesfoster/cylindrical-alignment-app/paper.md

 # Statement of Need

+The purpose of the viewer is to provide researchers a means of examining how large biomolecules (e.g., DNA, Amino Acid Chains, RNA) which have been judged to have some relationship via alignment software, compare to each other.
+Examples of "alignment software" include Basic Local Alignment Search Tool (BLAST), ClustalW, and Gene Machine.
+The display is highly visual, using 3D presentation, some animation and mouse interaction.
+The 3D and interactive aspects set this viewer apart from many others that are available.

 Using this code to present alignments allows (up to a certain limit) more alignments to be seen on the screen at one time than viewing them flat normally does.
 Having the alignments spinning allows users to see them flow past the eye